How to Avoid the Mom Penalty | Wealthsimple

 If your partner takes paternity leave, he will have a better relationship with your children well into their teenage years (proven fact!), your marriage will benefit, and the women in his workplace will feel that their work is better valued.
 And if you two can take some of your parental leave in succession, you'll save on newborn childcare, the most expensive care of all.

-If that’s not enough, here’s the argument in pure dollars: In the U.S., one study shows that for every month of paternity leave a father takes, his wife’s earnings increase by 7%.
+If that’s not enough, here’s the argument in pure dollars: For every month of paternity leave a father takes, his wife’s earnings increase by 7%.
 On the flip side, when men don’t take parental leave, or when they take less than what’s available, they send a very clear message: “My work is worth more than my parenting.”
 Which just keeps the vicious circle spinning.
+In the past two years, companies including Walmart, Starbucks, and Cisco have all started offering substantial parental leave for dads.
+Change is coming.

 Moment #3: I'm ready to come back to work, but I'll need to organize things differently at first...

 Keep your full-time status.
-This is less about your paycheque and more about your employer's RRSP contributions.
-When you maintain full-time status — which at many workplaces means only 35, or even 28, hours per week — you preserve your full benefits, the loss of which is a major contributor to the Motherhood Penalty.
-Do the math on the value of things like your paid time off, RRSP, dental care, and you may find that it’s well worth eking out a few extra hours to count as full-time.
+This is less about your paycheck and more about your copay.
+When you maintain full-time status—which at many workplaces means only 35, or even 28, hours per week—you preserve your full benefits, the loss of which is a major contributor to the Motherhood Penalty.
+Do the math on the value of things like your paid time off, health insurance, and 401(k) match, and you may find that it’s well worth eking out a few extra hours to count as full-time.
 Says Bobbi Rebell, CFP, host of the “Financial Grownup” podcast, “That protects benefits that you might not even think about in the moment, things like disability pay and access to future parental leave.”
 Being full-time might even protect you from layoffs, she adds.
 “Many companies have a stronger obligation to their full-time workforce when making cuts.”

-Make it a trial period if you have to.
+Strike a (strategic) conciliatory note.
 If you’re sensing managerial resistance that’s threatening your efforts to get what you want, suggest that you try this plan temporarily, with a check-in date after a few months so both sides can reassess.
 If you maintain your performance during this critical trial period, it’s far less likely that you’ll lose any of the ground you’ve gained.

+It is absolutely possible to request a new work schedule, style, or duties without negatively impacting your standing.

 It’s not just you.
-In the context of a system in which mothers are often underpaid, in which childcare costs too much, and social pressure to be the primary parent simply because you’re female is real, the urge to quit is common.
+In the context of a system in which mothers are often underpaid, in which childcare costs too much, and social pressure to be the primary parent simply because you’re female is real, the urge to quit isn’t just common.
+It’s ubiquitous.
 And, as I’ve seen in my research and coaching, it knows no bounds of income, education, or ambition.

 If you do decide to quit, make sure it’s for the right reason: because you want to.
 Not because you’re “only breaking even.”
 Breaking even for a few years might be worth it, compared to the (probably) greater long-term cost to your career and compensation of leaving the workforce until the kids are in middle school.
 Even re-entering the workforce at all can be daunting after a few years outside of it.
-If having a kid makes you reflect upon the fact that you don't like your boss or the company you work for, look for other jobs.
-And if and when you interview for a different position, do not reveal your (mom-penalized) former salary (some U.S. states have made it illegal for employers to ask), as that will only perpetuate your personal wage gap.
+If it's your employer that's the problem, look for other jobs.
+And if and when you interview for a different position, do not reveal your (mom-penalized) former salary (some states have made it illegal for employers to ask), as that will only perpetuate your personal wage gap.

 • Start that passion-project work on the side until you’ve built your skills and new network, and use the proceeds to save a cushion that lets you walk away from your job comfortably.